 The toddler will learn that they are an autonomous, independent person who has control in their world or they will learn that making independent decisions is something to be ashamed of.
 This is often a challenging stage for many adults.
 Our first word is often ‘NO’.
 Being told ‘no’ all the time leads to feelings of shame and doubt.
-We need to ensure that we give toddlers the opportunity to make limited decisions.
-We will discuss decision making in more detail later.
+We need to ensure that we allow toddlers to make limited decisions.
+We will discuss decision-making in more detail later.

 Outcomes of Autonomy

 Toddlers who are encouraged to be autonomous and who receive appropriate caregiving strategies in this stage will: